If you love fried chicken you’ll enjoy these paleo coconut chicken tenders!

 - 1/4 Teaspoon Pepper

-- You will want to fry your chicken fingers in 2-3 inches of coconut oil.
-The amount of oil you use will depend on the size of the skillet you use.
+- Coconut Oil for frying.
+(The amount of oil you use will depend on the size of the skillet you use.)

-- Melt coconut oil in skillet over medium heat, approximately 375 degrees.
+- Melt 2-3 inches of coconut oil in skillet over medium heat, approximately 375 degrees.

-- Mix coconut flour, arrowroot powder, salt and pepper together in a medium bowl.
+- While that’s happening, mix coconut flour, arrowroot powder, salt and pepper together in a medium bowl.

 - Pour shredded coconut into a small bowl and set aside.

-- Next your going to dip the chicken strips into the flour mixture.
+- Next you’re going to dip the chicken strips into the flour mixture.
 Make sure they’re well coated with the coconut flour and arrowroot flour mix.

-- Now your going to coat the chicken with shredded coconut.
-Dip the chicken strips into the coconut and place them on a clean plate.
+- Next, dip the chicken strips into the shredded coconut and place them on a clean plate.

 - Once all the chicken is coated you’re ready to fry them up!